-We have pointed out above, that there may be a probable linkage of YHVH to the verb ‘hoveh’ i.e. “YAH – HOVEH, spelt in Hebrew Y-HVH or Yud – hey vav hey.
-There are now some interpreters who maintain that there is a similar Hebrew word spelt with exactly the same Hebrew letters hey vav hey, which is pronounced “hovah” (as opposed to ‘Hoveh’) and which means “covetousness/wickedness”.
-They therefore discard versions of the Sacred name like: Jehovah, Yahovah, Yahvah and even Yahoveh.
+We have pointed out above, that there may be a probable linkage of YHVH to the verb ‘hoveh’ i.e. “YAH – HOVEH, spelled in Hebrew Y-HVH or Yud – hey vav hey.
+There are now some interpreters who maintain that there is a similar Hebrew word spelled with exactly the same Hebrew letters hey vav hey, which is pronounced “hovah” (as opposed to ‘Hoveh’) and which means “covetousness/wickedness”.
+They, therefore, discard versions of the Sacred name like: Jehovah, Yahovah, Yahvah and even Yahoveh.

-It is more likely that this closeness in spelling have an underlying Truth in it, like for instance, that YHVH is the Saviour of those who accept Him and comply with His requirements, while He is also the Judge and the Destroyer (ultimately) of those who have rejected Him and who chose to side with His opposers, or those who committed themselves to evil.
+It is more likely that this closeness in spelling has an underlying Truth in it, like for instance, that YHVH is the Saviour of those who accept Him and comply with His requirements, while He is also the Judge and the Destroyer (ultimately) of those who have rejected Him and who chose to side with His opposers or those who committed themselves to evil.

 The matter becomes particularly problematic, considering the peculiar essentials of the Hebrew language not having vowels.
 It is the vowels that will change ‘hoveh’ into ‘hovah’ – but there are no written vowels in Hebrew proper to indicate which version is meant (especially anciently when the Torah was originally written).
 Modern Hebrew does utilize little signs (dashes and dots) below the Hebrew letters.
 Thus either ‘hoveh’ or ‘hovah’ is written in Hebrew, simply by using h-v-h (Hebr. hey-vav-hey) הוה

-The Hebrew dictionary reflects the following versions, one after the other strangely enough, and all spelt hey-vav-hey – הוה
+The Hebrew dictionary reflects the following versions, one after the other strangely enough, and all spelled hey-vav-hey – הוה

 - Havah – trouble, destruction, mischief, passion.